 He gave that meal new meaning.
 We call it the Last Supper.
 He told them the bread was his body and the wine was his blood.
 He fulfilled its meaning and significance.
 He was giving his perfect body as a sacrifice for us all.
 He told them to remember him each time they did that.
-It includes what we call now communion or the Eucharist (Thanksgiving) and can be part of our eating and drinking together in our homes as it was in the early church.
+It includes what we now call communion or the Eucharist (Thanksgiving) and can be part of our eating and drinking together in our homes as it was in the early church.

 The disciples didn't realise the significance of that meal and even argued about who among them was the greatest.
 Jesus silenced that discussion by washing their feet, dressed like a servant with a towel around his waist which he used to wipe their feet.
 That confronted them.
-Peter objected, but Jesus told him he must accept it and that the greatest was a servant and they must follow his example and love and serve one another.58
+Peter objected, but